zeh/usfxr/README.md

 Changelog
 ---------

+#### 2014-06-10

+* Small internal optimizations: generates audio samples in about 9% less time

 #### 2014-06-04

 * Modified SfxrSynth and SfxrAudioPlayer to properly allow sound playing running the editor in edit mode